401(k): Highly compensated employees (HCE)

-The actual deferral percentage (ADP) of all HCEs as a group cannot exceed 2 percentage points greater than all NHCEs as a group.
+The actual deferral percentage (ADP) of all HCEs as a group cannot be two percentage points greater than all NHCEs as a group.
 This is known as the ADP test.
 When a plan fails the ADP test, it essentially has two options to come into compliance.
 A return of excess can be given to the HCEs to lower the HCE ADP to a passing level, or it can process a "qualified non-elective contribution" (QNEC) to some or all of the NHCEs in order to raise the NHCE ADP to a passing level.
 A return of excess requires the plan to send a taxable distribution to the HCEs (or reclassify regular contributions as catch-up contributions subject to the annual catch-up limit for those HCEs over 50) by March 15 of the year following the failed test.
 A QNEC must be vested immediately.

 The annual contribution percentage (ACP) test is similarly performed but also includes employer matching and employee after-tax contributions.
 ACPs do not use the simple 2% threshold, and include other provisions which can allow the plan to "shift" excess passing rates from the ADP over to the ACP.
 A failed ACP test is likewise addressed through return of excess, or a QNEC or qualified match (QMAC).

 There are a number of "safe harbor" provisions that can allow a company to be exempted from the ADP test.
 This includes making a "safe harbor" employer contribution to employees' accounts.
 Safe harbor contributions can take the form of a match (generally totaling 4% of pay) or a non-elective profit sharing (totaling 3% of pay).
 Safe harbor 401(k) contributions must be 100% vested at all times with immediate eligibility for employees.
 There are other administrative requirements within the safe harbor, such as requiring the employer to notify all eligible employees of the opportunity to participate in the plan, and restricting the employer from suspending participants for any reason other than due to a hardship withdrawal.